Are you thinking of migrating from MongoDB to SQL, a more traditional relational database environment? If so, then you have come to the right place!

 Methods to Move Data from MongoDB to SQL Server

-Now, that you are all done with the prerequisites, follow the steps below to manually move data from MongoDB to SQL Server:
+Follow the steps below to move data from MongoDB to SQL Server manually:

 Step 1: Extract your Data from MongoDB